freenas/freenas-docs/userguide/sharing.rst

    on the %brand% system, click the drop-down :guilabel:`User` menu to select their user account.
 If the user does not yet exist on the
    %brand% system, type their name into the :guilabel:`User` field and enable the :guilabel:`Create User` option.
-If the user will be a member of a group that already exists on the %brand% system, click the drop-down :guilabel:`Group` menu to select the group name.
+If the user is a member of a group that already exists on the %brand% system, click the drop-down :guilabel:`Group` menu to select the group name.
 To create a new group to be used by Time Machine users, enter the name